jnozzi/cocoadev.com/markdown/CocoaNeedsGarbageCollection.md

 So now the only problem is that no information about what is a reference and what is not is stored on the stack or registers.
 For this I am looking at the BDW implementation to get answers as to how to do pointer identification.

-General/GNUStep uses the BDW collector, but General/GNUStep does not have a similar DO system, so we cannot compare their gc so easily.
+GNUStep uses the BDW collector, but GNUStep does not have a similar DO system, so we cannot compare their gc so easily.

 These ideas are panning out nicely into an implementation, will post next few days, working or not.